ASTROLOGY AND MICHEL GAUQUELIN

 by Patrick Jerome

-In 1957 Michel Gauquelin published his first statistical study of astrology.
-Using the horoscopes of thousands of French professionals (including athletes, actors, doctors, and scientists), he discovered clear correlations between planetary placement and profession.
-He then repeated his study and got identical results using the horoscopes of German, Italian, Belgian, and Dutch professionals.
-Throughout the 1960’s and 1970’s he continued to do studies and get statistically significant results.
+In 1957, Michel Gauquelin published his first statistical study of astrology.
+Using horoscopes from thousands of French professionals, including athletes, actors, doctors, and scientists, he found measurable correlations between specific planetary placements and professional success.
+Gauquelin then replicated his results with German, Italian, Belgian, and Dutch professionals.
+Throughout the 1960s and 1970s, his studies consistently produced statistically significant associations between certain planets and particular professions.

-Members of the Committee for Scientific Investigation of Claims of the Paranormal (CSICOP) understood this and were obsessed with proving Gauquelin wrong.
-Founded in April 1976 by 25 “humanist” university professors and one magician—the Amazing Randi—the CSICOP’s stated goal was “to not reject on a priori grounds . . . any or all such claims, but rather to examine them openly, completely, objectively, and carefully.”[1]
+Members of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP) understood this and were obsessed with disproving Gauquelin’s findings.
+Founded in April 1976 by 25 “humanist” university professors and one magician—the Amazing Randi—the CSICOP’s stated goal was “to not reject on a priori grounds . . . any or all such claims, but rather to examine them openly, completely, objectively, and carefully.”

 What is interesting is that Gauquelin himself had begun his work as a skeptic.
-Although he had loved astrology as a boy, making so many predictions that his classmates called him “Nostradamus,” when he entered the Sorbonne he became ashamed of those interests and staged elaborate tricks to make believers look like fools.
-He once, for example, put an ad in a newspaper, “Get a free horoscope” and then asked those who responded to rate how accurate the reading was.
+Although he had loved astrology as a boy, making so many predictions that his classmates called him “Nostradamus,” when he entered the Sorbonne, he became ashamed of those interests.
+He staged elaborate tricks to make believers appear foolish.
+He once, for example, put an ad in a newspaper, “Get a free horoscope,” and then asked those who responded to rate how accurate the reading was.
 The overwhelming majority responded “very accurate” or “extremely accurate” when, in fact, every single person had received the same print-out, which was based on the birth information of a serial killer.

-But unlike the leaders of the CSICOP, Gauquelin really did want to examine the facts “openly, completely, objectively, and carefully,” and even after he got results that contradicted his hypothesis, he had the courage to publish them.
-It must be made clear, however, that Gauquelin did not prove the brand of astrology that you see in the newspapers or astrology texts.
+But unlike the leaders of the CSICOP, Gauquelin truly wanted to examine the facts ‘openly, completely, objectively, and carefully.‘ Even after he got results that contradicted his hypothesis, he dared to publish them.
+However, it must be made clear that Gauquelin did not prove the astrology you see in newspapers or astrology texts.
 He did not prove the validity of signs, houses, aspects, or other traditional techniques.
 Indeed, his tests of those factors were negative.
-What he proved was that in the charts of prominent professionals, certain planets had either just risen or just culminated with the planets depending upon which profession was being studied, and this is where his findings did validate tradition, because militant Mars was prominent in the charts of athletes and military leaders, jovial Jupiter was prominent in the charts of actors and politicians, and sober Saturn was prominent in the charts of doctors and scientists, and the profound congruence of all this was one reason why the CSICOP was so intent upon crushing him.
-In the mid-1970’s, they issued Gauquelin a “challenge.”
-[2]
+What he proved was that, in the charts of prominent professionals, certain planets had either just risen or just culminated, depending upon which profession was being studied.
+This is where his findings validated tradition.
+Mars, the militant planet, was prominent in the charts of athletes and military leaders.
+Jovial Jupiter was prominent in the charts of actors and politicians.
+Sober Saturn was prominent in the charts of doctors and scientists.
+The profound congruence of all this was one reason why the CSICOP was so intent upon crushing him.
+In the mid-1970s, they issued Gauquelin a ‘challenge.’

 The Challenge was a classic control experiment: isolate the sports ability variable by comparing the Mars horoscopic positions of the champions Gauquelin had already collected vs. the Mars horoscopic positions of all other persons (non-sports champions)—the “control” group—born about the same time and place as the champions.
 If the control group exhibits the same hit-rate (a “hit”: being born when Mars resides in celestial Sector 1 or 4) as the champions, 22 percent, then clearly sports ability has nothing to do with the Mars Effect, which is thus revealed as merely a by-product of purely natural influences.
 This is what the top CSICOPs expected to happen.

-The skeptics didn’t want God to exist, which is why they attacked Gauquelin so ferociously, but what Rudyar failed to grasp was that astrology had won.
-It wasn’t his brand of astrology, but it had won, which meant that astrologers were under a moral obligation to restructure their tenets taking the new information into account.
+The skeptics didn’t want God to exist.
+This is why they attacked Gauquelin so ferociously.
+What Rudyar failed to grasp was that astrology had won.
+It wasn’t his brand of astrology, but it had won.
+This meant astrologers were under a moral obligation to restructure their tenets, taking the new information into account.
 That’s how science works.
-You have a hypothesis, you do an experiment, and you adjust your description of reality based on the results of the experiment, but astrology didn’t do this.
-There was no adjustment.
-Gauquelin had proven a certain kind of astrology, but the vast majority of astrologers continued to practice the old, discredited kind.
+You have a hypothesis, experiment, and adjust your description of reality based on the results.
+But astrology didn’t do this—there was no adjustment.
+Gauquelin had proven a particular kind of astrology, but most astrologers continued to practice the old, discredited kind.

 And he isn’t alone.
 Here’s what four modern astrologers, from four different websites, have written about Mars in the 12th house: